Galleonosaurus: Discovery and naming

 Additional remains have been suggested to belong to Galleonosaurus.
-Multiple types of have been recovered from the Wonthaggi Formation, one named as Qantassaurus and the other as Victorian Ornithopod Dentary morphotype 3, or VOD3.
-The latter possesses an elongate form and a larger number of tooth positions, and was therefore tentatively considered likely to belong to Galleonosaurus; however, without overlapping material it is impossible to confirm.
+Multiple types of have been recovered from the Wonthaggi Formation, one of which is designated as Victorian Ornithopod Dentary morphotype 3, or VOD3.
+These dentaries possesses an elongate form and a large number of tooth positions, and was therefore tentatively considered likely to belong to Galleonosaurus; however, without overlapping material it is impossible to confirm.
 Additionally, specimens resembling both Galleonosaurus maxillae and VOD3 dentaries are known from the Eric The Red West (ETRW) fossil site of the Eumeralla Formation, also hailing from Victoria but dating to several million years later.
 These were described by Ruairidh J Duncan and colleagues in 2021, in a study attempting to better catalogue the diversity of ornithopods known from cranial remains at the site.
 The two left maxillae, NMV P252568 and NMV P233966, were discovered in 2016 and 2013 respectively and were assigned to cf. Galleonosaurus dorisae, designating them as a tentative rather than confident assignment.
 The unprecedented gap in time between the two localities prevent definite assignment, but the remains were so similar to previous Galleonosaurus remains that they weren't considered grounds to name a new species.
 Three distinct morphotypes are also known from Eumerella, including the holotype of Diluvicursor; it is considered very likely one of the three represents Galleonosaurus, but without overlapping remains it is unknown which.